05 Oct Engineered Wood

 The USDA Forest Service, Forest Products Laboratory, and APA–The Engineered Wood Association co-sponsored The Inside View Project, a demonstration house in suburban Chicago by Beechen & Dill Homes.

 The house served as a learning tool for builders, architects, and code officials.
-The home incorporates Advanced Framing techniques that use familiar building materials and methods to maximize materials usage and energy efficiency, and was specifically designed using the feedback Beechen & Dill received from their buyers.
+The home incorporates Advanced Framing techniques that use familiar building materials and methods to maximize materials usage and energy efficiency also seen in services such as Pressure Washing Near Austin TX for any home, and was specifically designed using the feedback Beechen & Dill received from their buyers.

 As the demand for engineered wood continues to evolve, the purpose of the home is to give building professionals—including architects, builders, code officials, and building designers—a look at energy-efficient framing practices that conserve energy, speed construction, reduce labor, decrease waste, exceed structural requirements, and save homeowners money on their energy bills—all things that homeowners are said to be paying more attention to.